 Journalismfund Europe’s financial records are reviewed annually by an independent auditor.
 You can find all funding information and financial documents here.

 You are welcome to publish parts or your investigation in its entirety on your own platform or blog.
-For your application we request however two letters of intent for publication from professional news outlets in two different countries, that will be independent from your own platform.
+However, for the grant application you must provide at least two letters of intent for publication from professional news outlets registered in two different countries, that will be independent from your own platform.

 Journalismfund Europe strives for the highest standards for data protection and security.
 Read about our privacy and data protection measures here.